 - (a) In June 2012, the subsidiary Andal obtained resources by issuing CCIs.
 The total amount of the CCIs issued is R\$ 63,911.
 The amount obtained will be paid in 120 monthly installments, plus 11% interest per year and annual inflation adjustments according to the changes in the TR rate.
 The following were granted to guarantee the CCIs: (i) secured fiduciary sale of the property called Shopping Suzano; and (ii) statutory lien of Shopping Suzano's receivables.
 The cost of the obtainment was R\$ 959.
 The effective cost of the transaction was TR + 11.17%; - (b) On November 13, 2012, the subsidiary SEND obtained resources by issuing CCIs on behalf of HABITASEC Securitizadora S.A. in the amount of R\$ 67,600, with a 7% interest rate per year + IPCA.
 The duration of the transaction is 144 months.
 The following were granted to guarantee the CCIs: (i) statutory lien of the ideal fraction of the property called Parque Shopping Barueri and (ii) statutory lien of Parque Shopping Barueri's receivables; - (c) On January 8, 2013, the subsidiary Bot Administradora e Incorporadora Ltda. obtained resources by issuing CCIs on behalf of Habitasec Securitizadora S.A. in the amount of R\$ 50,814 with a 6.95% interest rate per year + IPCA.
 The duration of the transaction is 144 months.
 The following were granted to guarantee the CCIs: (i) statutory lien of the ideal fraction of the property called Outlet Premium and (ii) statutory lien of Outlet Premium's receivables; - (d) On June 20, 2013, the subsidiary Pol Administradora e Incorporadora Ltda. obtained resources by issuing CCIs on behalf of HABITASEC Securitizadora S.A. in the amount of R\$ 36,965 with a 6.95% interest rate per year + IPCA.
 The duration of the transaction is 144 months.
-The following were granted to guarantee the CCIs: (i) statutory lien of the ideal fraction of the property called Outlet Premium Brasília and (ii) statutory lien of Outlet Premium Brasília's receivables;
+The following were granted to guarantee the CCIs: (i) statutory lien of the ideal fraction of the property called Outlet Premium Brasília and (ii) statutory lien of Outlet Premium Brasília's receivables; - (e) On March 26, 2014, the subsidiary Eler obtained resources by issuing CCIs, to securitize the rents receivable referring to the property where Internacional Guarulhos Shopping Center is located.
+The total amount of the CCIs issued is R\$ 275,000.
+The amount obtained will be paid in 144 monthly installments (until April 2026), plus 9.90% interest per year and annual inflation adjustments according to the changes in the Referential Rate (TR).
+The following were granted to guarantee the CCIs: (i) secured fiduciary sale of the property, with book value of R\$ 201,829; (ii) collateral transfers of credits arising from the agreement; and (iii) statutory lien of the shares and quotas of the subsidiaries Nova União and Eler.
+The costs of obtainment in the amount of R\$ 10,706 of the CCIs were deducted from the principal and are being amortized in 144 installments on a straight-line basis.
+On August 1, 2014 Itaú Unibanco assigned the CCIs to Ápice Securitizadora.
+As of December 31, 2018, this transaction had an additional guarantee as described in Note 4.
+The Transaction was partially settled on October 8, 2018 in the amount of R\$150,000;

-Notes to the quartely information - ITR March 31, 2018 (In Thousand of Brazilian Reais - R\$, except when indicated othewise)
+Notes to the Financial Statements For the years ended December 31, 2018 and 2017 (In Thousand of Brazilian Reais - R\$, except when indicated otherwise)